Irene Adler: Fictional character biography

+Possible real-life inspirations

 Adler's career as a theatrical performer who becomes the lover of a powerful aristocrat had several precedents.
 One is Lola Montez, a dancer who became the lover of Ludwig I of Bavaria and influenced national politics.
 Montez is suggested as a model for Adler by several writers.

 Another possibility is the actor Lillie Langtry, the lover of Edward, the Prince of Wales.
 Writing in 1957, Julian Wolff, a member of the literary society The Baker Street Irregulars, comments that it was well known that Langtry was born in Jersey (she was called the "Jersey Lily") and Adler is born in New Jersey.
 Langtry had later had several other aristocratic lovers, and her relationships had been speculated upon in the public press in the years before Doyle's story was published.

 Another suggestion is the dancer Ludmilla Stubel, the alleged lover and later wife of Archduke Johann Salvator of Austria.

-Holmes' relationship to Adler
+Analysis of Adler in "A Scandal in Bohemia"

+Adler is a unique character within the Holmes stories.
+While most women in the canon are either victims, objects of desire, or in need of the detective’s help, Adler has a large amount of agency in the story.
+Unlike Holmes' other female adversaries, Adler is not explicitly a criminal nor does she need Holmes' help; she only acts to protect herself.
+Adler is also unique because she outsmarts Holmes — Holmes remarks in "The Five Orange Pips" that he has been beaten just four times: "three times by men, and once by a woman", that woman is believed by some to be Adler.

-Adler earns Holmes's unbounded admiration.
+Due to her intelligence Adler earns Holmes's unbounded admiration, but he is not romantically attracted to her.
 When the King of Bohemia says, "Would she not have made an admirable queen?
 Is it not a pity she was not on my level?"
-Holmes drily replies that Adler is indeed on a much different level from the King.

-The beginning of "A Scandal in Bohemia" describes the high regard in which Holmes held Irene Adler:
+Holmes dryly replies that Adler is indeed on a much different level from the King.
+The beginning of "A Scandal in Bohemia" describes the high regard in which Holmes held Adler:

-This "memory" is kept alive by a photograph of Irene Adler, which had been deliberately left behind when she and her new husband took flight with the embarrassing photograph of her with the King.
-Holmes had then asked for and received this photo from the King, as payment for his work on the case.
+Analysis of "A Scandal in Bohemia" has also focused on how Adler diverges from Victorian social standards for women.
+She is unmarried at the beginning of the story, in opposition to "the importance that the middle classes placed on the family unit" at the time.
+Adler further defies gender norms by cross-dressing, donning male clothes with great comfort as demonstrated by her reference to them as her "walking-clothes".
+Several authors have argued that Adler's nonconformity is what leads to her victory over Holmes, as he makes deductions based on societal norms that she does not adhere to.
+Holmes underestimates her ability to detect his ulterior motives when he enters her home, then the detective is unable to recognize the cross-dressing Adler, and so does not know she is aware of his plot.
+This gives her time to abscond with the all-important photograph, triumphing over Holmes.